justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 ### Implement the `CommerceCheckoutStep` Interface

-To simplify our work in implementing this interface, we can extend a base class to give us some basic functionality to build on top of: [BaseCommerceCheckoutStep](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/util/BaseCommerceCheckoutStep.java).
+To simplify our work in implementing this interface, we can extend a base class to give us functionality to build on top of: [BaseCommerceCheckoutStep](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/util/BaseCommerceCheckoutStep.java).

 After we extend the base class, only the following three methods are still required: